rootwork/rootwork.org/hugo/content/blog/2014-04-29/index.md

   - frontend development
 tags:
   - Drupal
-keywords:# For SEO
-  # - Drupal
+keywords: # Extra keywords in addition to the above, for SEO.
-  # - frontend development
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2014'